-Silicon Valley Community Foundation is a catalyst and leader for innovative solutions to our region's most challenging problems.
-Serving all of San Mateo and Santa Clara counties, the community foundation has \$1.7 billion in assets under management and 1,500 philanthropic funds.
-The community foundation provides grants through donor advised and corporate funds in addition to its own endowment funds.
-The community foundation serves as a regional center for philanthropy, providing donors simple and effective ways to give locally and around the world.
+Silicon Valley Community Foundation makes all forms of philanthropy more powerful.
+We serve as a catalyst and leader for innovative solutions to our region's most challenging problems.
+The community foundation has more than \$2 billion in assets under management and more than 1,500 philanthropic funds.
+As Silicon Valley's center of philanthropy, we provide individuals, families and corporations with simple and effective ways to give locally and around the world.
 Find out more at www.siliconvalleycf.org.